mikedilger/gossip/docs/COMMANDS.md

 You can see the details of a particular command with `gossip help <command>`.

-## Commands that launce the GUI program
+## Commands that launch the GUI program

 ### login